Sex After a Hysterectomy: Timeline, Tips, and What to Expect

 Will I still be able to have an orgasm after a hysterectomy?

-Yes, you can still experience orgasms after surgery.
-Up to 85% of women orgasm from clitoral stimulation, which isn’t usually affected by hysterectomy.
-For individuals who need cervical stimulation for orgasm, removing the cervix during a hysterectomy might make orgasms more difficult or even impossible.
+For people who rely on cervical stimulation for orgasm, removing the cervix during a hysterectomy could make orgasms more difficult or even impossible.
 It’s important to discuss sexual function with your surgeon before surgery.
-In some cases, the hysterectomy can be performed, leaving the cervix in place to preserve sexual function.
+In some cases, the hysterectomy can be performed while leaving the cervix intact to help preserve sexual function.

 Connect with sexual health experts at Virtua

-- Virtua Sexual Wellness and Pelvic Health women’s health nurse practitioners provide specialized physical and emotional care for women experiencing pelvic discomfort or concerns related to sexual function.
-Call 856-247-7435 to make an appointment.
+The experts at Virtua Sexual Wellness and Pelvic Health provide specialized physical and emotional care for women experiencing pelvic discomfort or concerns related to sexual function.

 - Learn more about HRT and other menopause treatment options.